canonical/jhack/README.md

 This command offers facilities to capture runtime event contexts and use them to 're-fire' "the same event" later on.
 The flow consists of two main steps:
 - inject code that captures any event, serializes it and dumps it to a db on the unit.
-- whenever you like trigger a charm execution reusing a recorded context.
+- whenever you like, trigger a charm execution reusing a recorded context.

 ## install